-Construction emissions of NOX would exceed the BAAQMD threshold under both project alternatives, and would exceed the BAAQMD ROG threshold under Alternative B. Exceedances of adopted thresholds could impede implementation of applicable air quality plans.
+Construction emissions of NO_X would exceed the BAAQMD threshold under both project alternatives, and would exceed the BAAQMD ROG threshold under Alternative B. Exceedances of adopted thresholds could impede implementation of applicable air quality plans.
 Accordingly, there would be a significant impact under CEQA associated with project construction in the BAAQMD.

-Construction activities under both alternatives would not result in exceedances of applicable local air district health risk thresholds or criteria; however, they would increase existing exceedances of the CAAQS for PM10 and result in new exceedances of the annual CAAQS for PM2.5.
+Construction activities under both alternatives would not result in exceedances of applicable local air district health risk thresholds or criteria; however, they would increase existing exceedances of the CAAQS for PM10 and result in new exceedances of the annual CAAQS for PM{2.5}.

-AQ-MM#1: Offset Project Construction Emissions in the SFBAAB, would be implemented to address impacts on air quality from project construction.
-As discussed above, there would be no significant impacts under CEQA associated with project operations and therefore no mitigation measures are required for project operations.
+AQ-MM#1 and AQ-MM#2 will address impacts on air quality from project construction.
+There would be no significant impacts under CEQA associated with project operations and therefore no mitigation measures are required for project operations.